Xqhare/neith/README.md

 - convenience functions for the max, min entry of a column and length of a table!
 - surprisingly Neith does not require that much more code than most other db implementations

+## Roadmap

+- Add toggleable autosave to disk
+- Transform a ram-only database into a normal one, and save its contents

 ## Design and philosophy of Neith

 > [!IMPORTANT]